b0char0va/JSproblems/README.md

 025 Check if the predicate (second argument) is truthy on all elements of a collection (first argument).<br/>
 026 Create a function that sums two arguments together.
 If only one argument is provided, then return a function that expects one argument and returns the sum. <br/>
 027 Given a positive integer num, return the sum of all odd Fibonacci numbers that are less than or equal to num. <br/>
+029 Search the array for Object's key and properties in second argument and returns the object/s from the array which has the second argument's keys and properties. <br/>
+030 Sum all primes up to and including the provided number.<br/>